-- 2. not disclose or use Board of DPD information or records to further their private interests or those of their friends, relatives or associate; - 3. keep confidential any information disclosed or discussed at a private meeting of the Board or its committees, unless authorized by the Board to disclose the same; - 4. ensure they are familiar with and understand the applicable sections of FOIPPA and avoid disclosing any information or records meant to be confidential and personal concerning the DPD, its officers, staff members or others; and - 5. take care to guard against inadvertent breaches of confidentiality by: - a. minimizing notetaking during confidential meetings and presentations, - b. minimizing the retention of confidential documents or reports from meetings (return printed material to the Office of the Chief Constable for shredding), - c. adhering to all rules concerning the protection of electronic Board packages and information, and - d. not save electronic documents or communications to any device, the security of which is not ensured and/or managed by the DPD.
+2. not disclose or use Board of DPD information or records to further their private interests or those of their friends, relatives or associate;

+3. keep confidential any information disclosed or discussed at a private meeting of the Board or its committees, unless authorized by the Board to disclose the same;

+4. ensure they are familiar with and understand the applicable sections of FOIPPA and avoid disclosing any information or records meant to be confidential and personal concerning the DPD, its officers, staff members or others; and a. minimizing notetaking during confidential meetings and presentations, b. minimizing the retention of confidential documents or reports from meetings (return printed material to the Office of the Chief Constable for shredding), c. adhering to all rules concerning the protection of electronic Board packages and information, and d. not save electronic documents or communications to any device, the security of which is not ensured and/or managed by the DPD.